-\emph{Mutual information analysis of water binding sites:} To further demonstrate how SSI can be used to analyze water molecules, we featurized the ten most well-defined water sites (Fig.~\ref{fig:sc-bb-h2o-SSI-muOR}).
+To further demonstrate how SSI can be used to analyze water molecules, we featurized the ten most well-defined water sites (Fig.~\ref{fig:sc-bb-h2o-SSI-muOR}).
 The locations of the water binding sites were determined using the PENSA water featurizer as the ten sites with the largest probability maxima in the water density grid of the combined ensembles and labelled O1--O10 according to their ranking.
 The positioning of all ten sites agrees well with water molecules resolved in experiments\cite{Granier2012, Huang2020} and predicted by the HomolWat server\cite{Mayol2020} for the inactive murine $\mu$OR crystal structure (PDB: 4DKL), confirming the accuracy of PENSA's water site featurization.
+Multivariate discretization of all identified water molecules was performed, similar to the example in Fig.~\ref{fig:multivariate-discretization}.
 Three water binding sites are within the vicinity of Asp114: O3, O8 and O10.
 Using SSI (eq.~\ref{eq:ssi}), we calculated that water binding sites O1--O10 share information with the Asp 114 protonation state on levels between 0.00--0.74 bits.
 Water binding site O8, for example, shares 0.67 bits of information in coupled conformational state changes linked to the transition between ensemble $i$ and $j$, i.e., unprotonated to protonated Asp114.
 O8 is located beside Phe289 of the P-I-F motif, where we identified that backbone rotamer state changes are coupled to Asp114 protonation.
 Surprisingly, the more distant water site O1 shares 0.74 bits of information, 82\% of which is due to an occupancy change.
 Comparing the average ensemble structures reveals an increased packing between TM5 and TM6 in the region about site O1, with the distance between surrounding C$\alpha$s moving over on average 1\AA{} closer in the Asp114-protonated ensemble, suggesting that helix movements on TM6 lead to a collapse of the binding site.
 This analysis highlights a concerted behaviour of water binding sites and TM6, whereby state changes to both are indicative of the protonation state of Asp114.
 It shows how the combined analysis of multiple different features and a comprehensive visualization help to find interrelations within a receptor and discover signaling pathways.